beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 When we are in a real git project in addition to use [Git Flow](#git-flow), also we must know stage where we are working on, that is to say, leads to having to play two different types of repositories.

-### Repository
+### Repositories

 The purpose of Git is to manage a project or a set of files, as they change over time.
-Git stores this information in a data structure called a **repository** which often lives in a ``.git``` subdirectory at the root of working tree.
+Git stores this information in a data structure called a **repository** which often lives in a ``.git`` subdirectory at the root of working tree.

 ![stage git project image](static/repositories.png)